Spline Autoregression Method for Estimation of Quantile Spectrum: Simulation Study

 According to (\ref{y}), the lagged series $\{ y_{2,t-\tau}\}$ is expected to exhibit a strong effect of Granger-causality for the series $\{ y_{1,t}\}$ at $\tau = 10$.
 This expectation is confirmed by the SAR-based Granger-causality analysis shown in Figure~\ref{fig:causality}.
 The (1,2)-entry of $\hat{\bA}_\tau(\cdot)$ at lag $\tau=10$ as a function of $\al$ resides entirely outside the 95\% bootstrap confidence band constructed under the null hypothesis of no Granger-causality.
 This entry at other lags lies mostly inside the respective confidence band.
 The statistical significance of this Granger-causality is manifested in the $p$-value of 0.000 for the corresponding bootstrap Wald statistic.

 Table~\ref{tab:causality} contains the result of the bootstrap Wald test from 1000 Monte Carlo runs.
-As can be seen, this SAR-based test is able to detect the Granger-causality at $\tau=10$ with mean $p$-value equal to 0.000, whereas at the remaining lags the minimum mean $p$-value is 0.172.
+As can be seen, this SAR-based test is able to detect the Granger-causality at $\tau=10$ with mean $p$-value equal to 0.000, whereas at the remaining lags the mean $p$-value is no less than 0.172.